Ramesh Sippy

-Ramesh Sippy (born 23 January 1947) is an Indian film director, actor and producer in Hindi cinema.
-He is particularly known for being the director of Sholay (1975), regarded as one of the most influential films ever made in India.
+Ramesh Sippy is an Indian film director, actor and producer in Hindi cinema.
+He is particularly known for being the director of Sholay (1975), often regarded as one of the most influential films ever made in India.
 The Government of India honoured him with Padma Shri in 2013.
-In 2017, he has founded the Ramesh Sippy Academy of Cinema & Entertainment in Mumbai.
+In 2017, he founded the Ramesh Sippy Academy of Cinema & Entertainment in Mumbai.

 Personal life

-Ramesh Sippy was born on 23 January 1947 in Karachi, British India.
-He is the son of producer G. P. Sippy.
+Ramesh Sippy is the son of producer G. P. Sippy.
 Ramesh Sippy married Kiran Juneja in 1991.

-He was previously married to Geeta with whom he has three children.
+He was previously married to Geeta, with whom he has three children.
 His son Rohan Sippy is a film director.
 His daughter Sheena was married to Shashi Kapoor's son, Kunal Kapoor, until they divorced in 2004.
-Their son, Zahan Kapoor, is an Indian actor working in Hindi films and theater plays.
+Their son, Zahan Kapoor, is an actor working in Hindi films and theater plays.